g0per/MSFS-scenery-torre_hercules/README.md

 Replaces stock autogen building on site.

 ## Installation
-Extract the **torre-hercules** folder inside the zipfile to the Community folder in your MSFS2020 install directory.
+Extract the **torre_hercules** folder inside the zipfile to the Community folder in your MSFS2020 install directory.
 For a default directory installation it should look like this:

     C:\Users\[YOURUSERNAME]\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community\torre_hercules\